My Review of Solar2D Game Engine (formerly Corona SDK)

 One of the Reddit recommendations for this engine described it as "quick and dirty" – and it is.
 You can implement features or whole systems really fast, with the side effect that there will be loads of (callback) functions all over the place, leading to a mess of code if you don't add some structure at the start.

 What do you mean with "structure"?
-My first game with Corona had, at one point, a single file with more than 3000 lines of code.
+My first game with Solar2D had, at one point, a single file with more than 3000 lines of code.
 Horrible.
-But Corona gives you no indication, tutorial or guide on how to split code into multiple files or modules.
+But Solar2D gives you no indication, tutorial or guide on how to split code into multiple files or modules.
 So I had to spend one whole day learning one such system and implementing it myself.
 Once I had done that, the project became waaay cleaner and I could develop even faster.